EV-OD/nepaliDate/DOCUMENTATION.md

     *   Applies base styles to the body and heading elements.
 *   **`src/app/actions.ts`**:
     *   Contains Next.js Server Actions used by the converter pages.
     *   `convertBsToAdWithEvents(bsDate)`: Converts BS to AD.
-Internally calls the app's API-key-protected `/api/calendar/{YYYY}/{MM}` endpoint to fetch associated events (Nepali holidays, marriage, bratabandha) for the target BS month.
+Internally calls `fetchEventData` which directly accesses the local Bikram Sambat calendar JSON data to fetch associated events (Nepali holidays, marriage, bratabandha) for the target BS month.
     *   `convertAdToBsWithEvents(adDate)`: Converts AD to BS.
-Internally calls the app's API-key-protected `/api/calendar/{YYYY}/{MM}` endpoint to fetch associated events for the resulting BS month.
+Internally calls `fetchEventData` which directly accesses the local Bikram Sambat calendar JSON data to fetch associated events for the resulting BS month.
-    *   `fetchEventData(bsYear, bsMonth)`: A helper function that now makes an authenticated internal API call to retrieve event data.
+    *   `fetchEventData(bsYear, bsMonth)`: A helper function that now directly uses `getBsCalendarData()` to retrieve event data from local JSON files.
     *   **Security Note on Server Actions:** Next.js Server Actions are invoked via HTTP POST requests by the application's frontend.
 While they have built-in mechanisms (like unique action IDs) that deter casual external calls, dedicated scripts can potentially invoke them if the action ID and payload structure are known.
-The event data these actions consume is fetched from API-key-protected endpoints.
-For truly "website-only" execution of the actions themselves, more advanced techniques like strict CSRF token validation beyond Next.js defaults, session-based checks (if users were authenticated), or WAF rules would be needed.
-Rate limiting is a recommended general security measure.
+Rate limiting is a recommended general security measure for all endpoints, including Server Actions.
+The `/api/calendar/*` endpoints are separately protected by an API key for external use.

 ### 5.3.
 Page Routes (`src/app/.../page.tsx`)